Compare the top 8 expense management software and tools in Australia 2026

 Cons

-Xero does not offer corporate or employee spend cards; these are available via third-party apps in the Xero App Store
+Xero doesn't offer corporate or employee spend cards; you can get these through third-party apps in the Xero App Store

-Feature availability and any usage charges (for example, for expenses, payroll, or projects) vary by plan
+The features you get and any usage charges (for example, for expenses, payroll, or projects) will vary depending on your plan

 Volopay